NanoString nCounter Max

-Nanostring nCounter® analysis system can directly analyse hundreds of mRNAs, miRNAs, SNV, CNV or proteins through a molecular digital measurement in a single tube and in absence of any enzymatic reaction (no amplification or retro-transcription is needed).
-This is a high sensibility and reproducibility technology with a high multiplexing capability (up to 800 genes in a single reaction), which not only reduces the number of reactions but also saves on the required sample input amount.
+The nCounter® Assay System allows hundreds of mRNAs, miRNAs, SNVs, CNVs or proteins to be analyzed directly by direct digital molecular detection, in a single reaction in the absence of enzymes (no reverse transcription or amplification).
+It is a system of high sensitivity and reproducibility, with a huge multiplexing capacity (up to 800 genes in the same reaction), which not only reduces the number of necessary reactions, but also saves the amount of RNA/DNA that is required for the test.

 The nCounter Analysis System utilizes a novel digital count through a colour barcode technology for direct multiplexed measurement.